Dance Practice Studies. A Modern Dance Epistemology.

 Since the last two decennia the knowing in, of, and through dance stirs the academic and aesthetic disciplines, as various scholars and theorists are articulating more precisely series of relations between dance research and practice.
 Dance Practice Studies articulates such conceptual and philosophical framework.
 Dance Practice Studies is not established as such.
-It is a practice-based research in dance studies that focuses on articulating dance epistemology.
-By researching in this conceptual frame, I make the social nature of dance epistemology more insightful.
-The research findings reflect on the nature of a dance practice-based epistemology through perspectives that root in the practice theory of Theodore Schatzki and Laurent Thévenot; and in the social practice theoretical approach of Barry Barnes and Ann Swidler.
+It is a practice-based research in dance studies that focuses on articulating dance epistemology by making the social nature of dance epistemology more insightful.
+The research findings reflect on the nature of a dance practice-based epistemology through perspectives that root in the practice theory of Theodore Schatzki and Laurent Thévenot; and in the social theoretical approaches of Barry Barnes and Ann Swidler.

-KEYWORDS: dance studies, dance epistemology, practice-based research, practice theory, modern dance history.
+Key terms: dance studies, dance epistemology, practice-based research, practice theory, modern dance history.

 Promotor: Prof. Dr. Timmy De Laet